 State Fund: One state, Maryland, has a residual market mechanism for auto insurance which is administered by the state.
 It was created in 1973.
 Private insurers do not participate directly in the Maryland Automobile Insurance Fund (MAIF) but are required by law to subsidize any losses from the operation, with the cost being charged back against their own policyholders.
 In years that the fund has a loss, all Maryland insured drivers, including MAIF drivers, help offset the deficit through an assessment mechanism.

-Size of the Auto Insurance Market: Together, residual market programs insured 1.93 million cars in 2011, about 1.0 percent of the total market, according to the Automobile Insurance Plans Service Office, which tracks such data.
+Size of the Auto Insurance Market: Together, residual market programs insured 1.87 million cars in 2012, about 1.0 percent of the total market, according to the AIPSO, which tracks such data.
 In 1990 the residual market served 6.3 percent of the total market.
-In 2011, in a major change from much of the 1990s, only one state, North Carolina, had more than a million cars insured through the residual market.
-In South Carolina, which enacted sweeping reforms in 1998, the residual market dropped from 38 percent of all insured cars in 1996 to close to zero in 2011.
+In 2012, in a major change from much of the 1990s, only one state, North Carolina, had more than a million cars insured through the residual market.
+In South Carolina, which enacted sweeping reforms in 1998, the residual market dropped from 38 percent of all insured cars in 1996 to zero in 2012.

 The North Carolina residual auto insurance market is unusual in that the laws governing the North Carolina Reinsurance Facility, the state’s auto insurance residual market pool, have produced a complex system of subsidies that keeps the pool’s population high.
 Drivers with traffic violation points on their record and inexperienced drivers in the pool do pay higher rates, but some of those in the pool, because of some lesser risk, pay the same as the highest rate charged good drivers.
 All rates are highly regulated.